Sources: Disgruntled customer may be person of interest in killing of Zhiwen Yan

 "He was the delivery man, everybody knew him.
 Always a smile, never aggression," said Andre Tsybulink.

-"Always on his scooter, he would wave to everybody and say, 'Hello my friend, hello my friend,'" Alicia Murray said.
+"Always on his scooter, he'd wave to everybody and say, 'Hello my friend, hello my friend,'" Alicia Murray said.

 Surveillance video from Saturday night shows Yan, 45, getting on his scooter and pulling on 108th Street when someone walked up and shot him in the chest.

-According to sources, police are looking to question a 50-year-old disgruntled customer who restaurant owner Kai Yang said has been seeking retribution since last November, first vandalizing his car, then menacing him with a gun.
+According to sources, police are looking to question a 50-year-old disgruntled customer who restaurant owner Kai Yang said has been seeking retribution since last November because he didn't get enough duck sauce with an order, first vandalizing his car, then menacing him with a gun.

 Yang said he gave a description of the customer's Lexus to police.
 Sources said it matched a vehicle seen fleeing the murder scene.